gvwilson/buildtogether.tech/src/starting/index.md

 "the door is open" is not enough, since many people have painful personal experience of being less welcome than others.
 A project must therefore acknowledge that some people are treated unfairly in society and actively take steps to remedy this.
+Putting a Code of
-Putting a [%i "Code of Conduct" %]Code of Conduct[%/i%] in place isn't just compassionate: it also makes the team more diverse, which in turn makes it more productive [%b Zhan2020 %]:
+Conduct[%i "Code of Conduct" %] in place isn't just compassionate: it also makes the team more diverse, which in turn makes it more productive [%b Zhan2020 %]:

 -   It reassures people who have experienced harassment or unwelcoming behavior